Reviews, Best Prices, Comparisons, Expert Buying Guides

 User Reviews and Testimonials

-User feedback on USB OTG support in the Nexus 6 has generally been positive, highlighting several benefits and some limitations:
+User feedback on the USB OTG feature of the Nexus 6 has mostly been positive, mentioning various advantages and a few limitations:

-• Ease of Use: Users appreciate the plug-and-play nature of USB OTG, enabling quick and hassle-free connections.
+Ease of Use: Users are happy with the plug-and-play feature of USB OTG that helps quick and easy connections.

-• Versatility: The ability to connect various peripherals and storage devices is praised for its practicality and flexibility.
+Versatility: Users see the ability to connect a wide range of peripherals and storage devices as an advantage due to its practicality and flexibility.

 Common Issues and Solutions

-• Power Limitations: Power-hungry devices may not function properly without an external power source.
+Power Limitations: Power-hungry devices may not operate smoothly without an external power source.

 Comparisons with Other Devices